spring-epfl/hippiepug/README.rst

 Getting started
 ~~~~~~~~~~~~~~~

-You can install the library directly from Github by running the following command:
+You can install the library from PyPI:

 .. code-block::  bash

-   pip install -e git+git@github.com:bogdan-kulynych/hippiepug.git#egg=hippiepug
+   pip install hippiepug

 To run the tests, you can do: